2026 United States House of Representatives election ratings: Democratic-held seats

 On March 17, 2025, the National Republican Congressional Committee released their target seat list which included Democratic-held seats and open seats.
+On September 18, 2025, this list was revised adding three districts (TX-9, TX-32, and TX-35).
+It was revised again on July 20, 2026, where eight more districts (AL-2, FL-14, FL-22, FL-25, LA-6, MO-5, OH-1, and TN-9) were added and one district (FL-23) was removed.
 The Democratic Congressional Campaign Committee also released its frontline members, which are bolded below, and the ones not bolded are seats targeted by the Republican committee but not in the Democratic committee frontline program: